 Provision for gifted and talented pupils is rooted in high-quality teaching and learning, and the extent to which teaching engages and inspires children to develop to their full potential.
 It’s about building upon good school practice and not providing something entirely different.

 Teachers in Derbyshire are supported in providing appropriate and challenging learning experiences within a broad range of opportunities.
 This allows for a wide variety of gifts and talents to be identified.

-- All schools have the opportunity to be part of a termly gifted and talented forum in primary and secondary phases, which operate in three geographical areas of Derbyshire.
-The purpose of the forum is to build on the good practice that is already taking place in our schools and build collaborative sustainable projects
+All schools have the opportunity to be part of a termly gifted and talented forum in primary and secondary phases, which operate in 3 geographical areas of Derbyshire.
+The purpose of the forum is to build on the good practice that is already taking place in our schools and build collaborative sustainable projects.

-- The LEA offers a wide range of training to schools
+We offer a wide range of training to schools.

-- The LEA is a member of National and Regional Gifted and Talented groups and is informed by advice from the DfE and agencies such as the National Association for Able children in Education and the National Association for Gifted Children
+We are members of national and regional gifted and talented groups and are informed by advice from the DfE and agencies such as the National Association for Able children in Education and the National Association for Gifted Children.

-- The LEA facilitates the development of enrichment opportunities and challenge projects supported by industry
+We help the development of enrichment opportunities and challenge projects supported by industry.

-- Summer schools offering a wide range of activities take place annually across the LEA.
-These are available for pupils in Year six to Year nine
+Summer schools offering a wide range of activities take place annually.
+These are available for pupils in year 6 to year 9

 Opportunities are provided in collaboration with many other initiatives and agencies.